d-bl/MAE-gf/docs/misca.md

 ## Introduction

 Miscellaneous examples, collected on this page.
-TEST

 ## Vase ground